|240 Headlight Page

 And you'll also notice that Europe abandoned the larger aluminum (commando) bumpers, which stayed on U.S. cars through 1982 and on Canadian cars for a year or two longer than that.

-These E-code headlights below are the same as those above, except for the chrome trim (instead of black).
-This model below is a U.S. model that has been fitted with E-codes.
-It has a raised hood and chromed grill surround.
-This is the more common style of Euro headlights that will fit a U.S. 1986-93 240s.
+These E-code headlights below are the same as those above, except for the chrome trim (instead of black trim).
+This model below is a U.S. 1986 or later model that has been fitted with E-codes sourced from a Euro 1981 or later 240.
+It has a raised/peaked hood and chromed grill surround.
+This is the more common style of Euro headlight/grill combo that will fit a U.S. 1986-93 240.
 Volvo continued using these headlights on all Euro 240s through 1993.

 If you can find a set of these E-codes for your U.S. car, they're a direct bolt-on to any U.S. 1986-93 240.
 Be sure to buy the Euro turn signals too, since the U.S. turn signals will not fit next to the E-code headlights and the turn signal lenses will not interchange.

-1986-93 240s imported to the USA received the same front SHEET METAL that Euro versions got in 1981.
-U.S. versions did not, however receive E-code headlights.
-Instead the U.S. versions received inferior DOT approved headlights with plastic lenses.
+1986-93 240s imported to the USA received the same front SHEET METAL that Euro versions got for 1981-93.
+U.S. versions did not, however, receive E-code headlights.
+Instead the U.S. versions received inferior U.S. DOT approved headlights with plastic lenses.
 At least these weren't sealed beam units.
-They used replaceable 9004 bulbs.
-The turn signals appear to be very much like the Euro versions, however they are not interchangeable.
+These use replaceable 9004 bulbs.
+The turn signals appear to be very much like the above Euro versions, however they are not quite interchangeable.
+If you buy E-code headlights for a 1986-93 240, buy the E-code turn signals to match.

 |LED HEADLIGHT BULBS